Access Management 7.2.2

 For more information, see /oauth2/userinfo.

-For access to a sample JavaScript-based relying party to test the Implicit grant flow, see How do I access and build the sample code provided for AM/OpenAM (All versions)? in the ForgeRock Knowledge Base.
+For access to a sample JavaScript-based relying party to test the Implicit grant flow, see How do I access and build the sample code provided for PingAM? in the Knowledge Base.

 Clone the example project to deploy it in the same web container as AM.
 Edit the configuration at the outset of the .js files in the project, register a corresponding profile for the example relying party as described in Dynamic client registration, and browse the deployment URL to see the initial page.